-Objective: To give some introduction to materials characterization methods in theory and applications.
+Objective: To give some introduction to materials characterization methods in theoretical aspect, instrumentation and applications.

-This course is on materials characterization techniques from the theoretical aspect, instrumentation and applications.
 It covers three topics: (a) Microstructural Analysis which includes electron microscopy, (b) Thermal Analysis and (c) Spectroscopy: phases and surface analysis for example x-ray techniques and electrons spectroscopy.